USGenWeb map logo

 This website has been created in conjunction with the USGenWeb Project.
 This project is a well mobilized effort to organize genealogy material on the Internet for free use by the public.
 Basically, the system is organized by states and counties, with each county having a coordinator responsible for maintaining a site of resources which are available for that county.
 This Tift County site is a part of the GAGenWeb Project.
 The sole purpose of this site is to be a repository of genealogical information about the former citizens of Tift County, Georgia.

 Much work is needed to build this site and its accompanying databases.
 If you would like to volunteer your time in helping with the many projects within this site, if only for an hour a week, please send me an email.
 If you have information pertinent to the history of Tift County or concerning its citizens, please feel free to email me with the specifics.
 Most any data that falls in the realm of public domain type documents would be welcomed.
-The greatest amount of work will be involved in the transcription/ submission of data such as the Federal Census for Tift County, cemetery audits, wills, probate records, biographies, etc. While some of this information is contained on microfilm or in other form at the local Tift County Library and would consist of someone transcribing it to this website, other info may require more elaborate look-ups.
+The greatest amount of work will be involved in the transcription and submission of data such as the Federal Census for Tift County, cemetery audits, wills, probate records, biographies, and more.

-NOTE: This site has a mailing list associated with it.
-Click here to see more info about the list.
+Note: This site has a mailing list associated with it.
+Click here to see more information about the list.

 History of Tift County